 Nobody likes getting sick, especially when it’s the stomach flu: the fever, the nausea, the chills, the diarrhea, and the aches and pains add up to an awful feeling.
 The mere thought of contracting the stomach flu virus may make you want to stay inside if there’s a bug going around.
-While there is no cure for the stomach flu, the remedies on these next few slides may help provide relief from this condition’s most difficult symptoms.
+While there is no cure for the stomach flu, the remedies below may help provide relief from this condition’s most difficult symptoms.

 The stomach flu, or gastroenteritis, can be caused by a number of different viruses that attack your gastrointestinal system.
 These viruses can be contracted from food that was inadequately prepared or due to poor hand-washing hygiene.
 People with the stomach flu often have symptoms of diarrhea, nausea and vomiting, fever, headache, and sore muscles.
 Depending on the type of virus you have, the flu can last from one to 10 days.

 First and foremost, if you have the stomach flu, your body needs rest in order to fight off the virus.
 You’ll need to get plenty of sleep and reduce the amount of activity you normally do during the day.
 This means lounging on the couch when you’re not in bed.
 Remember, you’re not being lazy—while you’re lying down, your body is working hard to fight off the virus and repair damage on the cellular level.

 Fluids are important when battling the stomach flu.
 Make sure you are drinking plenty of liquids, especially if you have a fever or are vomiting.
 It’s very easy to become dehydrated when you have the stomach flu.
 Clear liquids, such as water and broth, are the best type to consume.
 Older children and adults can also have sports drinks to help with electrolyte replacement during the stomach flu.

 If you are having trouble keeping liquids down, try taking small sips at regular intervals.
 You may also want to try ginger tea or clear soda to help reduce nausea.